Kyriosity/read-write/readme+/pencraft/readme+/tech-authoring.md

 <p dir="rtl";'><i>"Anton Chekhov(1860-1904), "Rules for novice writers</i></p>
 &nbsp;

 There are projects, products, and technologies, that deserve the work of pen or brush.
-The excellence grade of such work may be a decision factor Nr&nbsp;1 for usage/purchase of its subject: either attract or divert for good.
+The quality of such work may be a decision factor Nr&nbsp;1 for usage/purchase of its subject: either attract or divert for good.

-_As&nbsp;is_ (aka WYSIWYG) of creative work won't produce compilation errors but is much harder than engineering.
+WYSIWYG<sup>🔤</sup> of creative work won't produce compilation errors but is much harder than engineering.
 Everybody will notice poor style from the very first sight.

+&nbsp;&nbsp;&nbsp;&nbsp;<sup>🔤</sup> <sub>What you see is what you get.</sub>

 The worst enemies of authorship are: